Pa'l Norte: Pa'l Norte Rock Festival 2012

-Pa’l Norte Music Fest 2013
+Pa'l Norte Music Fest 2013

-For a second time in 2013, Pa’l Norte was held under the name "Pa’l Norte Music Fest".
+For a second time in 2013, Pa'l Norte was held under the name "Pa'l Norte Music Fest".
 This one-day event had the participation of 37 bands, on November 9, with an occupation of 53,000 people in Diego Rivera Park.
 The event carried controversy behind it, because the municipality of San Pedro (where the Park is located) wouldn't budge on the permits necessary for making it possible.
-Finally, a month before the event has held, they were denied the permit, which forced the organizers to look for another venue: Parque Fundidora, having more space an security than what was planned before.
+Finally, a month before the event has held, they were denied the permit, which forced the organizers to look for another venue: Parque Fundidora, having more space and security than what was planned before.
 The festival had two stages Unión Indio and Indio, and also an alternative tent for electronic music with capacity for 6,000 people; additionally a surprise stage between the main stages where La Leyenda presented themselves.

-From this edition onwards, Pa’l Norte starts using a video where it integrates the line-up in different situations and themes, and it also starts collaborating with local graffiti poetry-artist Movimiento Acción Poética for the festival's street publicity around the city.
+From this edition onwards, Pa'l Norte starts using a video where it integrates the line-up in different situations and themes, and it also starts collaborating with local graffiti poetry-artist Movimiento Acción Poética for the festival's street publicity around the city.

 The event used a sophisticated illumination system and spectacular stages, including the Sidney Tent, that had been used only twice in the country for events in Cancún.
 2013's official sponsors were Indio, Coca-Cola Zero, Telcel, Nuevo León's Tourism board, Red Bull, Marlboro, and Herradura Tequila.

-Line Up 2013

 For its second anniversary, main guests were: Julieta Venegas, Café Tacvba, Babasonicos, Kinky, Pxndx, Los Claxons, INNA, Fobia, Natalia Lafourcade, Porter, Ximena Sariñana, Genitallica, Hello Seahorse!, Románticos de Zacatecas, Division Minúscula, Resorte and Miami Miami.